jacopocolo/p5-sketchplugin/README.md

 ##Instructions

-Right now P5Sketch works somewhat like p5.js: in the plugin package there’s a file called sketch.js.
+P5Sketch works somewhat like p5.js: in the plugin package there’s a file called sketch.js.
 Inside the file there are two functions setup() and draw().
 Inside these two functions you call other functions that draw stuff on the canvas.

 Inside setup() you must call a createCanvas function, setting up a canvas to draw in.